cloudfoundry/diego-release/examples/aws/README.md

 ```

 The contents of this file will be supplied in the `sql_overrides.bbs.ca_cert` field in the Diego-SQL stub below.

+### Setup AWS RDS PostgreSQL

+To setup a PostgreSQL instance on RDS in AWS, follow the instructions above describing the setup of a MySQL AWS RDS instance, but select the `PostgreSQL` tab instead of the `MariaDB` tab in step 3.
+Make sure to pick a version of PostgreSQL that is 9.4 or higher.

 ### Deploy Standalone CF-MySQL